Time and Tide (2000 film): Plot

 The Angels take off after Ah Hui, following her to the train station.
 Tyler steals a taxi with his fake gun, giving his wallet to the driver, who promptly takes it to the cops.
-The police, still suspicious of Tyler from earlier, place him at the scene of the gun battle and explosion send a Special Duties Unit team after him to the station.
+The police, still suspicious of Tyler from earlier, place him at the scene of the gun battle and explosion and send a Special Duties Unit team after him to the station.
 At the station, Tyler confronts Ah Hui with his fake gun and takes the money Jack stole from the Angels.
 Ah Hui goes into labor and one of the Angels shoots a cop, and then an innocent, while trying to shoot Tyler.

 In the ensuing panic, Tyler drags Ah Hui off to safety and the SDU team arrives to deal with the situation.
 In response to Tyler's shouts that a pregnant woman has gone into labour, the SDU team send in team members disguised as medics to retrieve Ah Hui.
 The Angels open fire on them.
 Jack arrives on the scene just before the SDU team - now including Miguel and other Angels disguised as team members - starts a full invasion with tear gas.
 In the midst of the gases, Jack, the Angels, and the SDU team hunt one another, with SDU officers silently killed one by one by the disguised Angels, who loot tactical gear from the fallen officers, enabling them to kill even more unsuspecting officers.
 Tyler escapes with Ah Hui.
 In a confrontation on railroad tracks, Jack saves the life of a SDU team lieutenant by killing one of the Angels and surrenders to him.

 The remaining Angels escape through a tunnel to a stadium full of concert-goers.
 Tyler has to hunker down in the tunnels as Ah Hui starts to give birth, and Jack convinces the SDU Lieutenant to let him go after Miguel in the stadium.
-Jack confronts Miguel in the catwalks above the concert goers and kills him with a grenade after a brutal hand to hand fight.
+Jack confronts Miguel in the catwalks above the concert goers and kills him with a grenade after a brutal hand-to-hand fight.
 Meanwhile, Tyler helps Ah Hui successfully give birth before the last of the Angels shows up.
 A fight ensues, and just as Tyler is about to lose, the last of the Angels gets shot dead by Ah Hui.